How to Grow Mint

-So far, we have led the Herb Gardening 101 series with the most easy-to-grow herbs.
-Chives and oregano are two of the easiest and most prolific.
-Mint also falls into this category, but it has a dark side, as well: — it is one of the most difficult herbs to contain.
+When it comes to the most easy-to-grow herbs, chives and oregano are two that top the list.
+Mint also falls into this category, but it has a dark side as well: It is one of the most difficult herbs to contain.
 The question here is not only how to grow it but also how to keep it where it belongs.
+Growing mint in containers is recommended and it is best planted outdoors in the spring.
+To know more about how to harvest and cultivate it, here are more tips on planting mint.

 Why Should I Grow Mint?